Skip to main content

 Step 1 — Connect your Stripe account

-1. Open your Uplup dashboard and go to Integrations.
+1. Open your Uplup dashboard and click Integrations in the sidebar.

-3. Click Connect Stripe.
-A popup window will open Stripe’s authorization page.
+3. Click Connect.
+A popup window opens Stripe’s authorization page.

 4. Sign in to your existing Stripe account (or create a new one — Stripe will walk you through onboarding).

-5. After authorizing, the popup closes automatically and Uplup shows your account email under “Connected”.
+5. After authorizing, the popup closes automatically and the Stripe card shows Connected with your Stripe account ID.

 If you operate multiple brands inside Uplup (agencies often do), each brand can connect a different Stripe account.